Aluerie/HextechButEfficient/README.md

 ## 📃 List of Scripts

 The checkmark ☑️ in lists below means script is implemented.
-If it's not then it's coming soon™️.
+If not then it's coming soon™️.

 ### 🔵 Efficient BE (Blue Essence) management